Digital Television FAQ

 9. Once the CHANNEL SCAN is complete, you should see a listing of all the Spokane broadcast signals, as follows:

-KXLY as 4.1 ABC HD format, as 4.2 for memorable MeTV
+- KXLY as 4.1 ABC HD format and as 4.2 for memorable MeTV

 10. If one of the stations listed does not show up on your converter channel guide, you will need to re-aim your antenna, pull the converter box power plug for 15 seconds or so, plug it back in and use the CHANNEL SCAN function again.
 This process make take several tries especially if your home is at a low point in a valley, heavily treed, or surrounded by hills.